Crew applications for the 2024 festival will open early in 2024

 A: These are the main jobs:

-- Night stage sitting involves working a night shift to ensure the stage equipment is secure on either of the two stages or being in the main festival office overnight.
+- Night sitting involves working night shifts to ensure the equipment on stages and in tents is secure, including the bar tent, or being in the main festival office overnight.
 You will be supported by a friendly security team for all night jobs.
+You will have a radio and be checked whilst on duty at night to ensure everything is fine.
+You must radio security if anything at all looks odd, suspicious or anti-social.

 - The festival HQ involves dealing with general enquires from the public and dealing with lost property as well as relaying messages to the stages and monitoring the CB radios.
 If you wish to work in the office it will help if you tell us of any experience you have had in this area, or just why you think you would be good in the job.
 It will also help if you have references and a full disclosure, as the office also looks after lost children.